Blessedsarah/Balance-of-Payment-Analysis/README.md

 - Google Sheets: For Data Extraction
 - Excel: For Data Preparation and Tranformation
 - Microsoft SQL Server: For Querying
-- Power Bi: For Visualization
+- Power BI: For Visualization
 ## Steps Taken
 ### Data Extraction
 - The developers extracted the Balance of Payment dataset from the [IMF Website](https://data.imf.org/regular.aspx?key=62805740) using Google Sheets